 Medical malpractice is a serious occurrence.
 It is the third leading cause of death in the United States.
 Doctors, nurses, and other medical professionals are required to give reasonably skilled care.
 When they don’t, serious illness, infections, disabilities, and even death.
-The Ken Nunn Law Office has a team of medical malpractice attorneys ready to talk to victims at any time of the day or night.
+The Ken Nunn Law Office has a team of medical malpractice attorneys ready to talk to you at any time of the day or night.
 Case reviews are free.
 Let us help you understand your potential rights.

 Understanding the most common medical malpractice claims is important.
-It helps you recognize whether you or someone you love was victimized by medical malpractice.
+It helps you recognize whether you or someone you love was affected by medical malpractice.
 Medical malpractice boils down to the legal concept of negligence.
 However, that’s not always easy to prove.
 It requires expert witnesses in the medical industry who would be considered a peer of the doctor or nurse who treated you.
 This is important because doctors and nurses often specialize in a certain area.
 Even nursing assistants and surgical techs often get specialized training in certain areas.
 Having the right experts to review your medical records and who understands the standard of care for your particular condition can be a critical part of your claim.

 Misdiagnosis and Delayed Diagnosis